In Christ, our gracious king, beloved brothers and sisters!

 So had Zechariah prophesied.
 In today’s gospel Matthew puts his finger on this prophecy, so to speak, points it toward Jesus riding into Jerusalem on the foal of a donkey, and in so doing explains to the whole world that this man is the promised king of Zion, the Savior.

 All prophets have prophesied about this Jesus, however the most wonderful is the prophet Isaiah, whose book we will begin to contemplate today.
 He prophesies about him not only in such magnificent language like no other prophet but also in greater abundance than all the others put together.
 He preaches about the virgin birth of the Savior, his dual nature as God and man, his obedience, suffering, death, and resurrection.
-He preaches about the royal army of those on high, the outpouring of his Holy Spirit, the glory of the Church, which he gathers from all nations, her1 consummation on the last day through his return, the resurrection of her dead and her joys in eternal life.
+He preaches about the royal army of those on high, the outpouring of his Holy Spirit, the glory of the Church, which he gathers from all nations, her consummation on the last day through his return, the resurrection of her dead and her joys in eternal life.
 He testifies about the LORD’s anointed, who through his message of grace saves the wretched.
-He teaches Christ’s vicarious atonement for sinners with the clarity of the New Testament.2 People have therefore rightly called him the evangelist, yes the evangelical heart of the Old Testament.
-All souls eager for salvation3 will therefore certainly welcome a number of considerations about Isaiah’s words.
+He teaches Christ’s vicarious atonement for sinners with the clarity of the New Testament.
+People have therefore rightly called him the evangelist, yes the evangelical heart of the Old Testament.
+All souls eager for salvation will therefore certainly welcome a number of considerations about Isaiah’s words.

 The book of this prophet is a very skillfully interconnected whole Therefore we should read it often in its context.
 For (the) sermons in the church service, however, it will be most fruitful to choose the texts according to the order of the church year.
 So at the beginning of the church year today, I call out to you on the basis of chapter 52.